snicco/snicco/src/Snicco/Component/http-routing/README.md

 #### Admin routes

-Routes defined in a `admin.php` file are special in a sense that they can be used to create routes to the admin area of a CMS like **WordPress** where you usually don't have control ofter the "routing".
+Routes defined in a `admin.php` file are special in a sense that they can be used to create routes to the admin area of a CMS like **WordPress** where you usually don't have control over the "routing".

 You can even create admin menu items directly from your route definitions.